bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 The old syntax is deprecated.
 ### Function Types Reformed

 We unified function types and extension function types, so that now they can often be used interchangeably.
-For example, we can pass String::length where a function '(String) -> Int' is expected.
+For example, we can pass <code>String::length</code> where a function <code>'(String) -&gt; Int'</code> is expected.

 {% raw %}
 <p></p>